 He tugged at his backpack strap and I swear to God, I thought he was about to pull out his laptop and start typing right then and there.
 Instead, he nodded, gave me one more brilliant grin, mumbled his thanks, and melted back into the crowd that was already rushing into the room for the next panel.

-I remember that interaction vividly because I remember seeing myself in his eyes, my fears and insecurities mirrored in his.
-Learning how to take ownership of my grandma stories had helped me overcome mine—not completely, but enough to make do.
-I hoped that empowering him with the same would help him overcome his.
+I remember seeing myself in his eyes, my fears and insecurities mirrored in his.
+Learning how to take ownership of my grandma stories had helped me overcome my fears—not completely, but enough to make do.
+I hoped that by empowering him with the same tools, he could overcome his.

 Feature photo credit: Min An via Pexels.